nostrocket/NIPS/state.md

 A valid state change request can only cause a particular type of state change from a finite set of possible state changes.
 However, Participants with Votepower, and the set of Maintainers, are able to modify the execution environment itself in a fluid and dynamic manner to provide any functionality that "smart contracts" provide when deployed to the EVM.

-Users can select from a market of different "authorities" (votepower roots), fork an existing one, or create an entirely new one.
+Users can select from a market of different "authorities" or "Rockets" (votepower roots), fork an existing one, or create an entirely new one.
+Rockets can also inherit portions of state from other Rockets, allowing composability, remixing, etc.